 Refinancing to a 10-year loan term at a 4% interest rate would save you $40,000 in total and reduce your monthly payment by $333.
 Your new monthly payment would be $2,333 and you would pay $280,000 over the life of the loan.

 Have questions?
-Our Personal Loan Advisors are available to guide you through every step of the refinancing process.
+We’d love to tell you more about the benefits of student loan refinancing.
+Our Student Loan Advisors are available to guide you through every step of the refinancing process.
 Give us a call at 1-844-601-ELFI and see why we’ve been voted #1 in customer service for student loan refinancing.